iimez/lllms/README.md

 ## lllms

 Local Large Language Models.
-Providing an LLM instance pool and tools to run and host multiple models on any machine.
+Providing an instance pool and tools to run your LLM application on any machine.
 Built on [llama.cpp](https://github.com/ggerganov/llama.cpp/) via [node-llama-cpp](https://github.com/withcatai/node-llama-cpp) and [gpt4all](https://github.com/nomic-ai/gpt4all).

-Note that this is a dev and learning tool and not meant for production use.
-It is not secure, not scalable, and (currently) not (enough) optimized for performance.
-It is meant to be used on a local machine or a small server for personal use or small scale experiments.
+Power LLM applications on localhost.
+Host chatbots for a few users on minimal hardware.
 Prioritizing ease of use and simple APIs.
 For larger scale hosting see [these other solutions](#related-solutions).

+Note that this is currently not secure (ie the HTTP API is probably DoS-able, only minimal input validation) and not designed to be scalable beyond a single machine.
+Misconfiguration or misuse can lead to process crashes or high memory usage.
+There are no additional safeguards in place and node.js memory limits will not apply.

 ⚠️ This package is currently in beta.
 Some APIs may change.
 Feel free to report any issues you encounter.

 ### Features

-- Run multiple large language models concurrently, adjust cache lifetimes and
+- Configure as many models as you want, download and cache them on demand to `~/.cache/lllms`.
+Or provide them as abs file paths.
+- Adjust the pools `concurrency`, and the models `maxInstances`, `ttl` and `contextSize` to fit your usecase.
+Can be tuned to either use no resources when idle or to always keep a model ready.
 - OpenAI spec API endpoints.
 See [#progress](#progress) for compatibility.
-- Cache loaded models and their contexts/sessions across stateless API requests.
+Including a chat session cache that attempts to reuse existing sessions across stateless api requests.
 - BYO web server or use the provided express server and middleware.
-- Or use the LLM instance pool directly within your application.
+- Or directly use the LLM instance pool within your application.
-- Automatically downloads and caches GGUF's to `~/.cache/lllms`.

 ### Usage